Print: 1995 - 8811

 About the Journal

-It has now enhanced the rules about the Conduct, Reporting, Editing, and Publication of Scholarly Works in Medical Journals: www.icmje.org
+It has now enhanced the rules about the Conduct, Reporting, Editing, and Publication of Scholarly Works in Medical Journals.
+Visit the following links for more details: www.icmje.org

 Aims and Scope ||